pacifics/PassDao/README.md

 - We limit the amount to send to the funding smart contract and if fueled we limit the amount to fund to the Dao for each partner.
 Our first goal is decentralization and we don't want to limit the ability to become a shareholder

 - By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
 It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, unless the Dao is not funded and the contractor proposal not completed.
 We use this method for the first Project Manager proposal and the primary funding.
-For the next steps of the project, we can proceed in the same way so with no ether balance in the Dao.
+For the next steps of the project, we can proceed in the same way and with no ether balance in the Dao after the funding.

 - Make a proposal will cost board meeting fees.
 In case of funding or Dao rules proposals, the fees return to the creator of the proposal if the quorum is reached.